ishibaro/ishibaro/README.md

 ` 🔭 I just finished my PhD, entitled "Urban fluctuations in the Nile Delta before the Arabs.
 Between the Nile river and the Mediterranean sea."`

-`🌱 I’m «always» learning or trying to learn php, postgres and python.
-More recently I started learning D3.js, but currently I'm looking back at R –which I used more than 10 years ago– since I need to run some analyses soon and yes, they need to be reproducible as science should always be.`
+`🌱 I’m always learning or trying to learn PHP, Postgres, and Python.
+More recently, I started learning D3.js, but I'm currently looking back at R—which I used more than 10 years ago—since I need to run some analyses soon, and yes, they need to be reproducible, as science should always be.`

 🤔 I’m always looking for help with my code snippets.
-I'm not a programmer, I just combine, edit, or make use of code, therefore, most of my code snippets are messy and I am certain that can be improved and corrected.
+I'm a programmer, but I also combine, edit, or make use of code created by other and adapt it to my necessities, therefore, some of my code snippets are messy and I am certain that can be improved and corrected.
 Nevertheless, until now I have solved very specific problems for my own research interests.

-### 💬 Ask me about anything related to visualize human use of space and if I can't help you I might direct you to the correct people
+### 💬 Ask me about anything related to visualizing human use of space, and if I can't help you, I might be able to redirect you to the correct people

-#### 📫 How to reach me: israel.hinojosa-balino@durham.ac.uk or in Twitter as @ishiba
+#### 📫 How to reach me: nimodo.nosepudosoloishiba at gmail.com or in Twitter as @ishiba

 <!--